Glossary

 layer

-The layer indicates which network topology layer a particular mix resides
+The layer value indicates which network topology layer a particular mix node resides

 in.